 the [like] the alveolar [l] dominated allowing a sense of [t].
 Of course, audio quality aids this as well

 threa[t] [I was] the fricative of the [s] gives a sense of [th], and the [w] gives a sense of [r].
-Lack of evidence of an unreleased [t] final
+There is a ;ack of evidence of an unreleased [t] final.

 BR: She walks, it’s a walk/this walk.
 My Mom the/was shit [I just heard Mum like going sicko]

-If this reversal has an association with the previous one, then [murder] may meant to be [mother].
+If this reversal has an association with the previous one, then [murder] may meant to be [mother]. interesting that it mentions ‘walk’ again.
 Also, see reversal below from the Dr Phil interview in 2016.

 she walks [sicko] Before [w] it sounds like there is an [sh] occurring – he produces some vocal noise, however, it is likely the audio is lending something to it. [w] comes from the rounded vowel. [s] comes from [s].

-it’s a/this walk [it’s] comes from the lengthened [s]; [a] comes from the vowel in [ing], It may also be [this walk]. [w] comes from the rounded vowel [o], and [k] comes from [g].
+it’s a walk/this walk [it’s] comes from the lengthened [s]; [a] comes from the vowel in [ing].
+It may also be [this walk]. [w] comes from the rounded vowel [o], and [k] comes from [g].

 my mom [mum like] [like] simply sounds like fricative noise.
 I have assumed [my] here.
 A general hearing gives one the sense of [my mom].